Trilobite: Thorax

 The thorax is a series of articulated segments that lie between the cephalon and pygidium.
 The number of segments varies between 2 and 103 with most species in the 2 to 16 range.

 Each segment consists of the central axial ring and the outer pleurae, which protected the limbs and gills.
 The pleurae are sometimes abbreviated or extended to form long spines.
 Apodemes are bulbous projections on the ventral surface of the exoskeleton to which most leg muscles attached, although some leg muscles attached directly to the exoskeleton.
 Determining a junction between thorax and pygidium can be difficult and many segment counts suffer from this problem.

 Volvation

 Trilobite fossils are often found "enrolled" (curled up) like modern pill bugs for protection; evidence suggests enrollment ("volvation") helped protect against the inherent weakness of the arthropod cuticle that was exploited by anomalocarid predators.
+The earliest evidence of volvation is a little over 510 million years old and has been found in Olenellidae, but these forms did not have any of the interlocking mechanisms found in later trilobites.

 Some trilobites achieved a fully closed capsule (e.g. Phacops), while others with long pleural spines (e.g. Selenopeltis) left a gap at the sides or those with a small pygidium (e.g. Paradoxides) left a gap between the cephalon and pygidium.
 In Phacops, the pleurae overlap a smooth bevel (facet) allowing a close seal with the doublure.
 The doublure carries a Panderian notch or protuberance on each segment to prevent over rotation and achieve a good seal.
 Even in an agnostid, with only 2 articulating thoracic segments, the process of enrollment required a complex musculature to contract the exoskeleton and return to the flat condition.